Retirement Visa Thailand: A Step-by-Step Guide

 Thailand’s majestic landscape, formed by its rich foliage and scenic beaches make for a very relaxing and soothing environment one could live in forever.
 It’s not surprising that foreigners find themselves enchanted and wanting to spend their retirement days in this breathtaking piece of tropical paradise.

-How to Obtain a Retirement Visa in Thailand:
+How to Obtain a Retirement Visa in Thailand

-STEP 1: OBTAIN A NON-IMMIGRANT “O” VISA
+STEP 1: OBTAIN A NON IMMIGRANT VISA – CATEGORY “O”

-- Must be 50 years old and above
+- Must be 50 years old and above.

 - Passport (signed copies of each page)